groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-07-25-restart-the-list-numbering-dynamically-within-your-document/index.md

 url: /2019/07/25/restart-the-list-numbering-dynamically-within-your-document/
 author: 'Usman Aziz'
 summary: ''
-tags: ['.NET', 'API', 'document automation', 'Dynamic Report Generation', 'Generate Reports', 'java', 'numbered list', 'Report Generation API for .NET', 'Report Generation API for Java', 'restart numbered list']
+tags: ['.NET', 'API', 'document automation', 'Dynamic Report Generation', 'Generate Reports', 'java', 'numbered list', 'Report Generation API for .NET', 'Report Generation API for Java', 'restart numbered list', 'GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly for Java Releases']
-categories: ['GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly for Java Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 Nested or the multi-level numbered lists allow you to group the items based on the parent item.
 Put it simply, you can separately list the items under each group.
 This becomes very useful when you have to list the items having multiple sub-items.
 Let's have a look at the following figure which makes it simpler to understand the scenario.